c64cryptoboy/ChiptuneSAK/docs/introduction.rst

 How mature is ChiptuneSAK?
 ++++++++++++++++++++++++++

-ChiptunesSAK should be considered to be at an Alpha level of maturity.
-For instance, the SID Importer has been tested on tens of SIDs, but needs to scripted to run against all of HVSC to improve robustness and account for important edge cases.
-This will happen as we have time.
-We are also in the progress of making ChiptuneSAK a PyPy package.
+ChiptunesSAK should be considered to be at an **alpha** level of maturity.
+For instance, the SID Importer has been tested on tens of SIDs, but has not yet been scripted to run all of `HVSC <https://www.hvsc.c64.org/>`_, a process that will improve robustness and account for important edge cases.
+This process should occur over the next few months.

+ChiptuneSAK will eventually released as a PyPI package, but for the moment is it only available as a Github repository.